-If your complaint is about a member of staff, the headteacher will talk to that employee and invoke the relevant procedure if required.
+If your complaint is about a member of staff, the headteacher or head of school will talk to that employee and invoke the relevant procedure if required.
 It will not be appropriate to inform you of the outcome of any investigation in relation to an individual member of staff.